How to Remove Closed Accounts From a Credit Report

 How Long Does a Closed Account Stay on Your Credit Report?

-Generally, how long a closed account stays on your credit report depends on the standing of the account when closed.
-Accounts closed in good standing can remain for 10 years and are often beneficial to have on your credit score.
-This is because payment history is the most influential factor in the FICO credit scoring model.1 There’s usually no reason to remove accounts like these.
+How long a closed account stays on your credit report normally depends on the standing of the account when closed.
+Accounts closed in good standing, with a positive payment history, can remain for 10 years and may be beneficial to your credit score.1 This is because payment history is an most influential factor in credit scoring models.1 There’s usually no reason to remove accounts like these.

-Information about accounts closed in connection with bankruptcy or debt settlement typically lingers for less time: seven years, by law.
-However, a Chapter 7 bankruptcy can stay on a credit report for 10 years.2
+Information about accounts closed in connection with bankruptcy or debt settlement can linger for less time: seven years, by law.
+However, a Chapter 7 bankruptcy can stay on a credit report for 10 years.4

 How Closed Accounts Affect Your Credit Score

-Closed accounts with remaining balances – like a canceled credit card account with an outstanding balance – can also affect your score negatively.
+Closed accounts with remaining balances – like a canceled credit card account with an outstanding balance – may also affect your score negatively.
 If the account defaulted, it could be transferred to a collection agency.
-Paying off closed accounts like these should improve your credit score, but you might not see an increase right away.
+Paying off closed accounts like these should improve your credit score, but you might not see an increase right away.2

 How to Get Rid of Closed Accounts on Your Credit Report